- Annual compliance requirements in Hong Kong

-To form a Hong Kong firm, a local registered address is mandatory, but P.O box is rejected.
-You’ll need to provide this address to the Companies Registry (CR) in order to receive notices from the Hong Kong authorities.
+A local registered address is mandatory to form a Hong Kong firm, but a P.O. box is rejected.
+You’ll need to provide this address to the Companies Registry (CR) to receive notices from the Hong Kong authorities.

-Unless being in dormant status, a firm in Hong Kong must maintain an appointed auditor.
+Unless being is dormant status, a firm in Hong Kong must maintain an appointed auditor.

-Hong Kong Accounting Service helps you to check how much you are going to pay and what you must prepare for related accounting and auditing duties corresponding to your company’s situation.
-Affordable pricing, transparency, and CPA-certified experts are what BBCIncorp will offer you.
+Our Hong Kong accounting service helps you to check how much you are going to pay and what you must prepare for related accounting and auditing duties corresponding to your company’s situation.

 After company registration in Hong Kong, you’ll get a certificate and legally can start your company.

-Companies should annually renew one month before the expired date (formation anniversary) to meet the compliance obligations of the CR.
+Companies should annually renew one month before the expiration date (formation anniversary) to meet the compliance obligations of the CR.

-As Hong Kong corporates, you should keep these records and documents:
+As Hong Kong corporates, keeping these records and documents is vital:

 - Certificate of Incorporation (CI)

 - Articles of Association (AA)